deepsense-ai/seahorse/docs/doperations/train_classifier.rst

 ===========
 Description
 ===========
-Operation used to train classification model on DataFrame.
+An operation used to train a classifier model on a DataFrame.

 ------
 Params